n-y-z-o/nyzoVerifier/JSONRPC_README.md

 Reminder: Most of the rpc commands are different from other cryptocurrency.
 Exchanges may need to adjust bit to support it.

+## Important note:

+If you are running an exchange, block explorer, API, in order to get the blockchain to sync, please add `always_track_blockchain=1` to the `/var/lib/nyzo/production/preferences` config file.

 ## Guides for using RPC Server:

 * [How to use the Yandev RPC server for Nyzo](https://medium.com/@nyzoco/how-to-use-the-yandev-rpc-server-for-nyzo-56e616e0e6d0)